Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/02-rpi-hat-assembly.md

 The HAT PCB's GPIO connector will line up with the RPi's GPIO pins, and may require a slight force to compress down.
 You can also use the next Tip below to help apply force.
 :::

-3. Hand screw the <Highlight color={colors.green}>hex standoffs</Highlight> in each corner, on top of the HAT.
+3. Hand screw the <Highlight color={colors.green}>12mm hex standoffs</Highlight> in each corner, on top of the HAT.

 :::tip
-By screwing down, you can use these standoffs to help compress the HAT onto the RPi, too.
+By screwing down the standoffs, you can use these standoffs to help compress the HAT onto the RPi, too.
 :::

 4. Put this aside and proceed to the next page.